 How does my homestay choice actually help development?

 Your payment goes directly to the family.
-They spend it locally (food from neighbors, hiring village guides, buying supplies from local shops).
-This creates a multiplier effect.
-Your $100 generates $400+ in total local economic activity.
+They spend it locally on food from neighbors, hiring village guides, and buying supplies from local shops.
+This creates a multiplier effect where your $100 generates $400+ in total local economic activity.

 Can homestays really replace Nepal's need for other development?